Actinium-project/Actinium/contrib/README.md

 <<<<<<< HEAD
 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Actinium network.
 This means one can have an always-on Actiniumd instance running, and another local Actiniumd/Actinium-qt instance which connects to this node and receives blocks from it.
 =======
-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Litecoin network.
-This means one can have an always-on litecoind instance running, and another local litecoind/litecoin-qt instance which connects to this node and receives blocks from it.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Actinium network.
+This means one can have an always-on Actiniumd instance running, and another local Actiniumd/actinium-qt instance which connects to this node and receives blocks from it.
 >>>>>>> f22cd116c597213753b8cc77ff675ed5be18ec1d

 ### [Seeds](/contrib/seeds) ###